clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/collaboration.rst

 .. toctree::
    :maxdepth: 1

-	Writing guide describes the style we use to keep our documents clear and concise. <writing-guide>
+	 Writing guide: Describes the style we use to keep our documents clear and concise. <writing-guide>
-	Structure and formatting guide explains how we use reStructuredText and Sphinx. <structure-formatting>
+   Structure and formatting guide: Explains how we organize and format content, using reStructuredText and Sphinx. <structure-formatting>
-	GitHub documentation repository shows our document organization. <https://github.com/clearlinux/clear-linux-documentation>

 How to contribute
 *****************